linux4sam/egt/README.md

 }
 ```

-To link this example application, saved as example.cpp, use pkgconfig.
+To link this example application, saved as example.cpp, use g++ and pkgconfig to
+pull in the required compiler flags.

 ```sh
 g++ -std=c++11 example.cpp -o example `pkg-config libegt --cflags --libs` -pthread